What is a headless CMS?

 There are many headless CMS options on the market, with the list growing on an almost daily basis.
 However, as experts in headless CMS development and implementation, these are some of the platforms we work with and would recommend.

 Our team of headless CMS experts is led by CTO Andy Thompson, a Kontent by Kentico MVP, and Technical Director Emmanuel Tissera who is an Umbraco MVP and a specialist in Umbraco Heartcore, Umbraco's headless CMS platform.

-Want to dig a bit deeper on headless?
+Want to read more on headless?

 With the growing popularity of headless CMS, several parallel concepts are also gaining traction.
 Here are some concepts you may like to read more about if you’re interested in the wider context of the headless CMS movement.